suculent/rusocks/README.md

 ## Migration Notes

-This project is a port of the Go-based LinkSocks project to Rust.
-The migration preserves the same functionality and API, but takes advantage of Rust's safety features and async runtime.
+This project is a compatible port of the Go-based LinkSocks project to Rust.
+The migration preserves the same functionality and API, while taking advantage of Rust's safety features and async runtime.

+**Protocol Compatibility**: Rusocks implements the same binary protocol as LinkSocks Go, ensuring full interoperability - Rusocks clients can connect to LinkSocks Go servers and vice versa.

 Key differences:
 - Uses Tokio for async I/O
 - Uses Rust's type system for improved safety
 - Maintains the same command-line interface
-- Preserves the same WebSocket protocol
+- **Compatible with LinkSocks Go binary protocol**

 ## Advanced Features